techexcellenceio/airline-reservation/README.md

 - BONUS: Mutation Testing: Include pitest (if Java) or Stryker (if .NET)

 - Evaluation criteria: When viewing your projects, I will evaluate the following: (1) Your solution design - clean design, clean code, (3) running SonarLint, (4) Running unit tests with code coverage and mutation testing

+## Tools

+### Pitest
+Mutation testing tool.
+To run an analysis, the command is :
+`mvn test-compile org.pitest:pitest-maven:mutationCoverage`